css566/css566.github.io/_posts/2016-04-28-agile_economic.md

 >“We are uncovering better ways of developing software by doing it and helping others do it.
 Through this work we have come to value:

->*Individuals and interactions* over processes and tools
+> - Individuals and interactions over processes and tools

->*Working software* over comprehensive documentation
+> - Working software over comprehensive documentation

->*Customer collaboration* over contract negotiation
+> - Customer collaboration over contract negotiation

->*Responding to change* over following a plan
+> - Responding to change over following a plan

 >That is, while there is value in the items on the right, we value the items on the left more.”
 [2]